English (Writing) Placement Testing

 - We recommend you contact your Admissions counselor to verify the course will satisfy the developmental writing requirement before you register for it.

-Upon successful completion of ENG 050, students must then complete ENG 106: Writing Intensive First Year Seminar, the required composition course for graduation.
-It is recommended that students schedule ENG 106 the next immediate semester after passing ENG 050.
-More advanced writers and those students whose writing SAT writing is 650 or above will be advised to enroll in ENG 110: Advanced Placement Writing.
+Upon successful completion of ENG 113, students must then complete ENG 114: Academic Writing, the required composition course for graduation.
+It is recommended that students schedule ENG 114 the next immediate semester after passing ENG 113.
+More advanced writers and those students whose SAT writing is 650 or above will be advised to enroll in ENG 115: Advanced Placement Writing.